tmoling/Fun-with-Giphy-and-AJAX-Buttons/README.md

-# Fun with Giphy and AJAX Buttonss
+# Fun with Giphy and AJAX Buttons

 What's the deal with AJAX?